Blood Road: Highway 50 between Rognan and Fauske

 The prisoners of war were generally treated poorly during the construction.
 They received small portions of simple food, their clothing was not suitable for winter use, and the hygiene conditions were extremely deficient with much lice infestation.

-The Botn camp
+Botn camp

 The largest and best-known camp in Saltdal was in Botn near Saltdal Fjord, about 2 km from Rognan.
 The camp was set back from the other buildings in Botn, but was still close to the work and the fjord.
 Around Botn there are high mountains, and the areas to the east are bare deserted mountainous terrain.
 Before the Blood Road was built, the little village had no road connection.

 The prisoners carried out roadwork on the stretch from Rognan to Langset.
 Personnel from the Norwegian Public Roads Administration led the efforts technically and served as blasting foremen and facility managers.

 Background of the prisoners

 The prisoners of war that were used in Saltdal came from Yugoslavia and the Soviet Union, and some were also from Poland.

 The majority of the prisoners from Yugoslavia were political prisoners, but the criminologist Nils Christie explains that their backgrounds varied, and so it is difficult to fully characterize them.
 Christie also offers some hypotheses for why it is probable that they were politically active.
 A portion of them were both political prisoners and Partisans, and they came from all walks of life and of all ages; the youngest were only 13 to 14 years old.
 The majority were Serbs, but some were also Croats.

 The labor camps in Norway and in other areas conquered by the Germans were often as bad as the "Nacht und Nebel" camps, where political prisoners in particular would "disappear."
 Resistance movements arose in countries occupied by Nazi Germany.
 Executions of captured resistance member were counterproductive because they hardened public opinion.
 The "Nacht und Nebel" camps would keep the prisoners' relatives and other people unaware of their fate.
 This system was used against resistance members both in Germany and in occupied areas.
 In addition, the camps constituted an important economic base for the SS-dominated state.
 The expenses for labor were very small and the labor supply was almost unlimited.